HelenevB/SEI-project03-Forage/readme.md

 **Functionality**:

-*	Sign-up and log in, log-out
+*	Sign-up, log-in and log-out
 *	View, update,edit and delete your profile
 *	Create, update, edit, and delete your board
 *	Add a new image or image available on the site to your board